untwisted/untwisted/BOOK.md

     xmap(con, CONNECT_ERR, lambda con, err: die())
 ~~~

-The event CONNNECT only carries one argument that is the 'Spin' instance, at the code above it adds other two arguments
+The event CONNNECT only carries one argument that is the Spin instance, at the code above it adds other two arguments
-to be passed to the 'on_connect' handle, the arguments are 'addr' and 'port'.
+to be passed to the on_connect handle, the arguments are addr and port.
 The same occurs with CONNECT_ERR
-event that carries two arguments, they are the 'Spin' instance and the 'err' value that is an integer whose meaning
+event that carries two arguments, they are the Spin instance and the err value that is an integer whose meaning
-is defined in the 'errno' module.
-The 'die' function is used to stop the reactor from processing the file descriptors.
+is defined in the errno module.
+The die function is used to stop the reactor from processing the file descriptors.

 The game is almost won, now!
 It is time to connect the socket to the addr and port.
-In the 'create_connection' function
+In the create_connection function
 just add the line.

 ~~~python
     con.connect_ex((addr, port))
 ~~~

-The method 'connect_ex' is used instead of the 'connect'.
+The method connect_ex is used instead of the connect.

 Let us implement the code that gets the addr and the port number.